chanzuckerberg/patchstorm/README.md

 # PatchStorm

+PatchStorm is a lightweight service for scaling out changes across many repositories.
+It uses coding agents, GitHub search, and distributed task processing to streamline everything from version bumps to complex refactors.

 This project is under active development.
 We need contributors!
 If you would like to contribute, please contact @wontonst
-## Features

-- Claude code/codex for agentic coding
-- Celery + Redis for distributed task processing

 # Setup